Manishearth/manishearth.github.io/source/drafts/diplomat.md

 ## Using Diplomat

 The core workflow behind Diplomat is that you write a _single_ "bridge crate" that wraps your Rust API, which, using a proc macro generates a common underlying `extern "C"` API.
 You can then run `diplomat-tool` on the bridge crate, invoking individual per-language "backends" to generate idiomatic language bindings that under the hood call the same underlying `extern "C"` APIs.
+This hub-and-spoke model means one bridge crate backs every language you target.

 For example, you may write something like this: